Liver Function Test (Private LFT Test)

 • ALP (alkaline phosphatase): another enzyme found in liver cells, levels of ALP can increase with liver conditions such as gallstones.

-Private Health Checks for complete peace of mind
+Private Health Checks for Complete Peace of

 Our full body private health checks are designed for busy people who want to take control of their health.
 Our tests are quick, accurate, convenient and completely stress-free.
 No waiting for an appointment, no invasive procedures, no embarrassing questions, no long travel times and no busy waiting rooms.